 What are the levels in the US education system?
-What is school placement?

 In the USA, public school starts between the age of 4 and 6 and continues until 16 to 18 years old.
 You can send also your children to pre-school at an early age.
 Learn about the different levels of the American education system.
 Learn what placement is and how schools place your child.